Umuzi-org/ACN-syllabus/content/topics/solo-learn/python/intro-to-python/1-getting-started-with-python-project/_index.md

 N.B.
 When signing up for the course ensure that you sign up for [Introduction to Python](https://www.sololearn.com/learn/courses/python-introduction).

+Ensure you check your own profile to ensure that it shows that you have started the [Introduction to Python](https://www.sololearn.com/learn/courses/python-introduction) course.

 Please submit the link to your SoloLearn profile, for example, https://www.sololearn.com/profile/21320495

 We just need to make sure everyone is keeping up 💚